dhellmann/pymotw-3/source/sys/imports.rst

 ================

-Modifying the search path lets a programmer control how standard Python modules are found, but what if a program needs to import code from somewhere other than the usual ``.py`` or ``.pyc`` files on the file system? :pep:`302` solves this problem by introducing the idea of *import hooks*, which can trap an attempt to find a module on the
+Modifying the search path lets a programmer control how standard Python modules are found.
+But, what if a program needs to import code from somewhere other than the usual ``.py`` or ``.pyc`` files on the file system? :pep:`302` solves this problem by introducing the idea of *import hooks*, which can trap an attempt to find a module on the